Cola-Air/Minecraft-Custom-Modpack/README.md

-# Minecraft-Custom-Modpack
+# Minecraft-Mod-Collection
-This repository is for self tested customized modpack.
+This repository is for self tested customized mod collection.

 ## Background
   I am kind of old gamer for Minecraft, just want the original survival experience and don't need the fancy mod that may made me invincible.
-  This is why I create this *modpack* ( maybe this is not a modpack, just a mod collection ).
+  This is why I create this mod collection.

 ## PC configuration
   - *CPU: AMD 5600X*